shanemcdo/transaction_tracker/README.md

 # Transaction Tracker

-This creates an

-###excel file using the transactions from "Spending Tracker"
+This creates an excel file using the transactions from ["Spending Tracker"](https://apps.apple.com/us/app/spending-tracker/id548615579) link

 ## Input

 ### .env

-This contains settings such as various directory paths, style counts, starting year, etc.
+The `.env` file contains settings such as various directory paths, style counts, starting year, etc.

 ### Transactions

-Looks for raw CSV data in the $RAW_TRANSACTION_DIR directory.
+Looks for raw CSV data in the `$RAW_TRANSACTION_DIR` directory.
-The file name should match the $RAW_TRANSACTION_FILENAME_FORMAT.
+The file name should match the `$RAW_TRANSACTION_FILENAME_FORMAT`.

 expects a csv file with 4 columns representing date, category, ammount, and note